nolanlawson/cjs-to-es6/README.md

 Migrating from CommonJS to ES6 modules
 --------

-Not all CommonJS patterns have 1-to-1 equivalents in ES6 modules.
+Not all CommonJS usages have a 1-to-1 equivalent in ES6 modules.
 So you may have to correct some errors manually.

 Use `--verbose` to get detailed output, or follow these general tips: